 I finished the book in a week, leaving almost no page without pencil marks.
-It sound silly now, but for me back then learning that there actually was a repeatable and scalable way to build good products and services was nothing short of revelation.
+It sounds silly now, but for me back then learning that there actually was a repeatable and scalable way to build good products and services was nothing short of a revelation.

 Pop-lean does provide a good bird’s eye view of product development processes, of course.
 But it’s often too vague about finer bits of product strategy, sustainable planning, and feature roadmapping.
 And it doesn’t even touch some of the crucial points, such as feature prioritization, stakeholder and team management, and dealing with people issues in general.

-I wanted to learn more, and couldn’t think of a better way to do so than joining a startup.
+I wanted to learn more, and couldn’t think of a better way to do so than to join a startup.
 This also meant that I had to leave Japan.
-I was hoping to stay, but Tokyo startup scene was far from exciting.
-Ecosystem was lopsided towards social, growth across most areas was slow, and getting funding was nearly impossible.
-In short, for a startup geek as I were back then, Japan was’t the right place to be.
+I was hoping to stay, but the Tokyo startup scene was far from exciting.
+The ecosystem was lopsided towards social, growth across most areas was slow, and getting funding was nearly impossible.
+In short, for a startup geek as I was back then, Japan wasn't the right place to be.